 Yes.
 Campaign funds or surplus funds may be invested in bonds, certificates, tax-exempt securities, savings accounts or other similar instruments in financial institutions or in mutual funds.
 Financial institutions other than banks, savings and loan associations, and credit unions may NOT be used as the campaign depository into which contributions are deposited and out of which campaign expenditures are made.
 However, brokerage houses and other financial institutions may be used for investing campaign funds so long as the investment by the brokerage house or other institution is in the form of bonds, certificates, tax-exempt securities, and mutual funds.

-When the investment is terminated, re-deposit the principal plus the accrued earnings into the original campaign account.
-Notify PDC by letter that this redeposit has been made.
+- When the investment is terminated, re-deposit the principal plus the accrued earnings into the original campaign account.
+Notify PDC by letter that this re-deposit has been made.
 Do not report this transfer as a contribution on the C-3.
+Report any income made on the investment as a miscellaneous receipt on line 1d of the C-3 report.
+If the balance of the investment account is lower when you terminate the account than when it began, report the difference as a monetary expenditure.